Well Furlong Art and Theatre logo

 I did actually meet him in the 1980s.
 I say meet; I really bumped into him in Old Compton Street in London's Soho.
 We just stood & stared at each other without saying anything.
 He had this enormous jaw & cheeks almost like a hamster's.
 I've often drawn & painted him, but there's a critical moment in the process where the balance is easily tipped into caricature.
 So here I was practically standing nose to nose with my favourite painter, & what did I say to him?
 Nothing.
 This chance meeting was made all the more coincidental because only a few hours earlier I had bought a book about him.
 Anybody else would probably have asked him to sign it, but he could be a bit unpredictable & was likely to tell me to piss off if the mood took him, so I declined & moved on rapidly.

+I recommend two books below that give an insight into Francis Bacon.
 For a brief biography of Francis Bacon see the Biographical Notes page.

 An oil painting of Francis Bacon by Maggi Hambling can be seen in the Sands Gallery at the Ashmolean Museum in Oxford.